JamesEllerbee/Cybersecurity-based-Knowledge-Management-System/README.md

 > `quit()`

 ### PostgreSQL
-Django by default uses the [SQLite](https://www.sqlite.org/index.html) DBMS, but we decide to swap over to the PostgreSQL DBMS.
+Django by default uses the [SQLite](https://www.sqlite.org/index.html) DBMS, but we decide to swap over to the [PostgreSQL](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-14-04) DBMS.
 Because PostgreSQL needs sever to host its data on, we need to create and run this server locally.

-#### PostgreSQL install:
+#### Install:
 > `sudo apt-get install python3-dev libpq-dev postgresql postgresql-contrib`

-#### PostgresSQL local database:
+#### Create local database:
 > `sudo su -postgres`
 >
 > `psql`